No Culture Change in the Middle East

 Many of the Middle East nations have ‘Visions’.
 A wish list and strategic outline of how they would like their countries to adapt and develop over the coming years.

-Many of them have education as one of their ‘pillars’ or important elements that they are and will focus on for human development and to assist the progression.
+Many of them have education as one of their ‘pillars’ or important elements that they focus on for human development and to assist their progression.

 I have yet to read one that talks about Changing their Culture.
 In private, many in the Middle East recognise that for these MENA countries to prosper long into the future, their cultures will need to change, shift and adapt.
 But for now, that seems to be left on the ‘too difficult’ shelf.